Noralta Lodge Ltd. is conveniently located in the portals to northern Alberta’s oil and gas hot spots.

 Lance started Noralta Lodge in the fall of 1997 under the name of Kamp Keltor.

 Born and raised in Northern Alberta, Lance is very well connected in the Alberta energy service industry.
 He was and still is the youngest town councillor in the history of Slave Lake and, prior to starting Noralta Lodge, owned and operated a number of successful business ventures.
-In his role as President, he has developed strong relationships with senior management of several of Noralta Lodge’s key customers.
+In his role as Chairman, he has developed strong relationships with senior management of several of Noralta Lodge’s key customers.

 Lance attended the University of Calgary and graduated from the Northern Alberta Institute of Technology (NAIT) with a Business Administration in Management degree.
 He was awarded the Ernst & Young Entrepreneur of the Year 2012 Prairies Award for Energy, Privately Held, as well as the NAIT 2013 Alumni Award of Distinction.

 Corey was appointed President and Chief Executive Officer in July 2014.
 He oversees all aspects of the business, including business development, construction and mobilization of the facilities, safety and security, operations of our lodges, and transportation and logistics.
 His specific focus is on the strategic direction of the company.

 Corey has a history of significant accomplishments in Alberta’s business community.
 He was one of the founding management team members of Lacent Technologies, an advanced manufacturing business; sat as the director of new ventures for the Alberta Research Council; and served the Edmonton-based international company SCM Insurance Services as both President of its Investigative Services Division and Chief Marketing and Sales Officer.